Garland Mineral Springs

 The Lodge and the cabins may be gone.
 The river may have changed the land.
 But the story of Garland still flows through the mineral waters, the old photographs, the family memories, and the hope that this place can be preserved before it is lost forever.

+The Restore Garland Campaign offers a path forward through preservation, stewardship, documentation, and restoration.
 Restore Garland is a call to remember, protect, and care for one of the last historic mineral spring sanctuaries near the Wild Sky Wilderness.

 Copyright © 2026 Garland Mineral Springs, LLC